Africa - Organised Crime Index

 Structure

 The Index measures criminality and resilience for each country on a scale of 1 to 10.
-Countries’ criminality scores are made up of the average scores of ten criminal markets and four criminal actor types.
+Countries’ criminality scores are made up of the average scores of fifteen criminal markets and five criminal actor types.
 Criminal market scores consider the scope, scale, value and reach (i.e. non-monetary impact) of each illicit economy.
 Criminal actor scores consider the structure, control and influence of each criminal actor type.
 The higher the criminality score a country has, the more severe its criminality conditions are.

 Resilience scores are created by taking the average of 12 resilience indicators.
 These indicators represent a range of areas from which organised-crime response measures are developed – from politics and criminal justice, to economics and social fields.
 Unlike criminality, the higher the resilience score a country has, the more effective its response measures are to organised crime.